ydaniv/uijet/README.md

 uijet allows you to create UIs for from rapid prototypes to full-blown-large-scale applications. uijet performs 3 main roles:

-* Ioc container for your application, and injects dependencies into your app and UI components.
+* IoC container for your application, and injects dependencies into your app and UI components.
 * Glues all your favorite libraries with a consistent API which makes them easily swappable.
 * Maintainable and scalable UI made of declarative, reusable, decoupled components.